chd16/PCG-Beyond-LCG/Readme.txt

-Currently this is still being edited and needs to be tested properly.

 Readme.txt
 This library contains the source code used to test the PCG scrambling techniques as outlined in the paper "Moving the PCG beyond LCGs" by Christopher Draper and Michael Mascagni.